cwcyau/group-information/README.md

 ### Research Expenses

 The group generally has access to extensive financial resources and individual members may have access to exclusive funds for equipment and other research expenses.
+Ask Chris for more details if you need to make any purchases. **Please note that university suppliers can be very, very slow.**

 ## Ways of working